What happens to the chart you embedded six months ago?

 In March, you publish a blog post with a bar chart showing quarterly industry benchmarks.
 You built it in a free chart maker, exported a PNG, and uploaded it to your CMS.
 The post ranks well.

 By September, the benchmarks have shifted.
 Q2 and Q3 data is available.
-Your chart still shows Q1 numbers.
-Nothing in the page signals the discrepancy.
-No "last updated" timestamp.
-No staleness indicator.
+Your chart still shows Q1 numbers, and nothing on the page signals it.
 Readers trust the visual because it looks professional.

 This is where static charts and living charts diverge.

 A static chart captures a moment.
 A living chart maintains a connection to the data.
 When the data changes, the chart changes.
 No re-export.
 No re-upload.
-No gap between what the chart shows and what's true.
+No gap between what the chart shows and what is true.

 The SEO Risk of Stale Charts

 Search engines reward updated content.
-Teams know this.
-Many regularly refresh their blog posts, updating statistics, rewriting outdated sections, improving internal links.
+Teams know this and refresh their blog posts regularly, updating statistics, rewriting outdated sections, improving internal links.

-But when the text gets refreshed and the chart doesn't, the page signals recency while the data visualization contradicts it.
+But when the text gets refreshed and the chart does not, the page signals recency while the data visualization contradicts it.
 Higher bounce rates, lower dwell time, and lost trust all feed back into ranking signals.

 When a Static Chart Is Fine